AlgoNode/algorand-node-running/monitoring/alerting.md

 ![Grafana_Test](images/grafana_test_alert.png)

+#### Alert Rules

 An easy way to setup alert rules is to go to your dashboard, find a panel containing a metric you want to be alerted on, and select the 3 dots when hovering over it, go to more then "New Alert Rule".

 This will populate the query for us in the alert.

 Give your alert a name, configure the thresholds you want per the query at the top.
-Example below:

 ![Grafana_Example](images/grafana_alert_1.png)